DorisIT/HaveIBeenPwned/readme.md

 ```
 java -jar path/to/jar/HaveIBeenPwned.jar path/to/passwords/passwords.txt
 ```
+To check several files at a time, just pass them as seperate command line arguments

 ### Output
 If your password has been compromised, the program will generate an output with your password(s) hashed in SHA-1 along with the number of times your password has been compromised seperated by a : (colon)